-IV.
-Data Analysis and Presentation of FINDINGS
+37 IV.
+Data Analysis and Presentation of Findings a) Introduction

 This chapter presents the analysis and discusses the results following the methodology outlined in chapter three.
 It is divided into two sections.
 The first section present and discusses the descriptive statistics, that includes the characteristics and features of the sample used.
 The subsequent section entails to present the econometric results.